PaperMC/docs/docs/paper/dev/api/plugin-configs.md

             └── plugin.yml
 ```

-Then, when your plugin is initialised you must save this resource into the plugins data directory so that a user can edit the values.
+When your plugin is initialized, you must save this resource into the plugin's data directory, so that a user can edit the values.
 Here is an example of how you would do this in your plugin's `onEnable`:

 ```java